taustation-fan/taustation-fan.github.io/README.md

 of the task), which is the primary source of most player's credit wealth.

+At the very beginning, you will only be able to perform the most basic tasks, with payouts of 3 to 5 credits.
+To make life a bit easier for the new players, at the beginning there is an approximate difficulty level shown for each task (e.g. "Easy", "Difficult", "Impossible").
+However, those indicators are only shown during the first two levels and disappear once the player hits level 3.

 As your hidden career experience increases, more difficult career tasks become achievable.
 In general, you should try career tasks where your success rate is higher than 50%.
 If your